 Private Houseboat in Key West – Key West Yacht

-Everyone that visits the Florida Keys dreams of having their own yacht – and this Airbnb will turn those dreams into reality.
-It’s officially moored in New Town, but you’ll also be within walking distance of Smathers Beach.
-Of course, being a boat and all, you can take it anywhere you want along the coast of Key West.
+Everyone that visits the Florida Keys dreams of having their own yacht – and this bed and breakfast in Florida will turn those dreams into reality.
+It’s officially moored in New Town, but you’ll also be just a short walk from Smathers Beach and Key West’s historic seaport.
+Of course, being a boat and all, you can take it anywhere you want along the coast of Key West including sailing around the southernmost point of the USA!

 Family Condo in Key West – Driftwood Dreams

 Condos are popular accommodation options across America – and the Florida Keys are home to some of the best.
-This particular condo is popular with families and sits in the peaceful Smathers Beach neighbourhood.
-The décor is somewhat minimalist but comfortable, with a balcony offering views across the Keys.
-We also love the sports and pool facilities on offer within the complex.
+This particular condo is popular with families and is just a short walk from Smathers Beach as well as the southernmost point of the USA.
+With a balcony offering views across the Keys, and the sports and outdoor pool facilities it beats most of the best hotels in the region.

 Serene Hotel in Key West – H2O Suites

-Kick back and relax in the heart of the Historic District in this peaceful hotel.
+Kick back and relax in the heart of the Historic District in of the best Key West hotels on offer.
 It’s adult-only, so you won’t need to worry about noisy kids running around the place.
-Rooms are beautifully decorated to create a bright and airy vibe.
-The Key West Butterfly and Nature Conservatory is only a stone’s throw away, and most of the city centre attractions can be accessed on foot.
+The rooms are beautifully decorated to create a bright and airy vibe and the outdoor pool is surrounded by palm trees.
+Most of the main downtown Key West attractions can be accessed on foot including the historic seaport and Key West lighthouse.

 Key West Historic District, also known locally as the Old Town, is where the city first began.
 This is where you will find the most iconic architecture in the city, as well as the bulk of local attractions.